 She previously graduated in ‘Philosophy and Languages of Modernity’ at the University of Trento with the thesis The language of the conscientious objection.
 Preconditions and implications of a concept to be defined with professor A.C.
 Varzi.

-She spent a period as visiting scholar at Columbia University in the City of New York, Department of Philosophy (2019-2020).
+She spent a period as visiting scholar at Columbia University in the City of New York, Department of Philosophy (2019-2020) and at NOVA Universidade de Lisboa, Department of Philosophy (2021-2022).
 She is currently Philosophy & Linguistics Intern at One Health Center of Excellence, University of Florida.